Our Lady of La Salette

 The Commission

 Bishop Philibert de Bruillard of Grenoble appointed a commission of inquiry that spent five years investigating.
 The commission found the children's testimony credible, noted reported cures at the site, and concluded the apparition worthy of belief.
 The bishop promulgated formal recognition on September 19, 1851 — exactly five years after the event.
-He was careful to state that approval applied only to the original 1846 apparition.
+He stated that approval applied only to the original 1846 apparition.

-Mélanie published her 'secret' in 1879, presenting a text vastly longer than what she had submitted to the Pope in 1851 — including new apocalyptic revelations about priests, bishops, and the Church's future that she had never mentioned before.
-The Holy Office placed the work on the Index in 1923.
-When Abbé Michel Corteville discovered the original 1851 letters in the Vatican Secret Archives in 1999, they confirmed that both children's original secrets were brief and theologically modest — nothing like Mélanie's expanded version.
-Maximin, by contrast, defended the original 1846 apparition credibly until his death without seeking further supernatural attention.
+Mélanie published her 'secret' in 1879, presenting a text longer than what she had submitted to the Pope in 1851 — including new apocalyptic revelations about priests, bishops, and the Church's future that she had not mentioned before.
+The Holy Office placed the work on the Index Librorum Prohibitorum in 1923.
+When Abbé Michel Corteville discovered the original 1851 letters in the Vatican Secret Archives in 1999, they showed that both children's original secrets were brief and theologically modest, differing from Mélanie's expanded version.
+Maximin defended the original 1846 apparition until his death without seeking further supernatural attention.

 Legacy